shvaf/shvaf.github.io-old/README.md

 ## Read Me First!
 October 31, 2024
 Happy Halloween!
 Thank you so much for coming by to check out my website.
 This wesbite is currently under active construction.
-If you found this website through a job application, I chose to include it in hopes that as the interview process went on, I would have more projects to show.
+There is one project that is currently available to see and it linked [here](https://sph-r-programming-2023-midterms.netlify.app/midterm/midterm_vafeas.html) and below under Current Projects.
 If you have any feedback on the website, please email me or reach on on LinkedIn as this is an oncoming project and I am open to any and all feedback.
 Thanks!!
 - Tia

 ## Hi there 👋